 Example 4.
 An intracellular magnesium loss or potassium loss may be occurring at the cellular level even when the blood shows normal or high.

 Example 5: Even the more advanced RBC (red blood cell) test for magnesium lacks logic.
-Roughly only 1% of the body's magnesium is in the blood - almost all of it is in the mitochondria of the cell - and red blood cells don't have mitochondria!
-A person can be depleted of magnesium before it shows up in a blood test.
+Roughly only 1% of the body's magnesium is in the blood - almost all of it is in the mitochondria of the cell - and yet red blood cells don't have mitochondria!
+A person can be losing (or depleted of) magnesium long before it shows up in a blood test.

-These are just a few examples of excesses and deficiencies that are missed in the blood but can seen on an HTMA.
-Even more importantly, blood testing fails to provide key mineral ratios which are the essential indicators that must be examined to properly determine the extent of mineral deficiency or toxicity conditions, and the subsequent supplementation and correction program.
+These are just a few examples where a patient can mistakenly be given a clean bill of health when relying on blood data (even though they know deep inside that something is off).
+These excesses and deficiencies however can usually be picked up quite easily on a properly interpreted HTMA.
+Even more importantly, blood testing fails to provide key mineral ratios, essential indicators that must be examined to properly determine the extent of mineral deficiency or toxicity conditions, and the subsequent supplementation and correction program.
 Without this vital information, supplementation (or mineral detox programs) are being done blindly.

 "HTMA is truly the gold standard to determine the status of magnesium in the body and not even the heralded Mg RBC test can challenge HTMA with the accuracy and insight that this tissue analysis provides, especially when comparing blood levels of the nutrient minerals and toxic metals to the tissue samples." ~Dr. Robert Selig